Headless Commerce: Everything You Need to Know

 On the other hand, headless commerce provides increased flexibility since the storefront is separated from the ecommerce platform backend.
 This way, brands can manage all of the content for their storefronts in one place and then display it on any device they choose.

-Ecommerce is intertwined within almost every aspect of the business and marketing strategies for brands.
-As long as a brand sells a product, there is an ecommerce component attached to it.
-And the brands that aren’t currently associated with eCommerce in some way will soon be making the necessary changes to embrace eCommerce fully.
+Ecommerce is intertwined with almost every aspect of a business and marketing strategies for brands.
+As long as a brand sells a product, it has an ecommerce component.
+And brands that aren’t currently associated with ecommerce in some way will soon be making the necessary changes to embrace ecommerce fully.

 Why is that?